 - The experience is reflected upon to examine what happened with student learning.

-- The experience is synthesized to understand how the actual learning compared with objectives and outcomes, assess learning across multiple sections, impact of peer feedback, impact of instructor feedback.
+- The experience is synthesized to understand how the actual learning compared with objectives and outcomes, assess learning across multiple sections, the impact of peer feedback, the impact of instructor feedback.

 - The new thinking is applied through course critical assessment process articulating what you'll change next time, what worked well, how to relate the course better to subsequent courses in the curriculum, how to better engage students.

 Summative assessment can be depicted as a spiral continually moving upward through multiple iterations of continuous improvement.